Book a consultation

-How to Finance a Garden Suite in Canada: CMHC Refinance, Explained
+How to Finance a Garden Suite in Canada

-Since January 2025, your home's equity can legally fund a garden suite through CMHC-supported refinancing.
-Here's how the program works, who qualifies, and why the type of build you choose decides whether you can use it.
+Since January 2025, your home's equity can fund a garden suite through CMHC-supported refinancing.
+How the program works and who qualifies.

 Your house can pay for the house behind it